learning-at-home/lean_transformer/README.md

 LeanTransformer implements a specific version of transformer with two goals in mind:
 - using as little GPU memory as possible
-- stable training for GPT-3-sized models
+- stable training for very large models

 Testing for correctness:
 - ```PYTHONPATH=. pytest ./tests```